marcoswds/coding_challenge/README.md

         -   The user who wrote the longest post (by body length).

-        -   An additional query to identify users who wrote posts containing more than 100 words.
+        -   An additional query to identify the top users by total content length.

 5.  **Code Organization**: